DagothBob/Pythgroups/manual.md

 ### config.yaml

 Before running the program, you have to make sure to edit `config.yaml` with the appropriate information.
+Check out `Test Data/Input Data` for examples of each algorithm's input.

 ##### General
 `algorithm`